sundarapandian-pw-maker/ai_application/SYSTEM_INFO.md

 ### Explanation

-The **Smart Contract Auditor interacts directly with people** — users receive AI-generated outputs that influence their actions.
+The **Autonomous Driver Monitoring System interacts directly with drivers** in real time.
 Critically, this system operates in **Fully Automated** mode with **no human oversight**, meaning:

-- No human reviews the AI's output before it is delivered.
+- No human reviews the AI's assessments before they are acted upon.
-- No human can intervene to block, modify, or approve decisions.
+- Automated risk scores and fatigue alerts can trigger operational consequences (e.g., vehicle slow-down, route changes, incident reports) without human approval.
-- Users must rely entirely on the system's own accuracy and judgment.
+- Drivers have no mechanism to contest or override decisions in real time.

-> ⚠️ **This is a high-risk configuration.** Under the EU AI Act, systems making consequential automated decisions with no human oversight face strict obligations.
-The absence of any human-in-the-loop mechanism is a significant governance gap that must be addressed.
+> ⚠️ **This is a high-risk configuration.** Under the EU AI Act, fully automated systems operating in employment and critical infrastructure contexts with no human oversight are subject to the strictest obligations.
+The absence of any human-in-the-loop mechanism is a critical governance gap that must be remediated urgently.

 ---